Skip to main content

 How Lumen helps

-Lumen ships a free twenty-question ADAT diagnostic, a 150-item full mock against the blueprint, and per-topic practice across all four sections.
+Lumen ships a free twenty-question ADAT diagnostic, a 200-item full mock against the 2026 ADA blueprint, and per-topic practice across the three sections.
 Every item shows you why the right answer is right, why each distractor is wrong, and which section it pulls from.
 Your weakest section surfaces at the top of the next session.

 Independent study tool.
 Not endorsed by the American Dental Association.
 We do not promise passing scores.
 ADAT is a registered trademark of its respective owner.